 The Master Plan identifies the proposed International P2 MLCP location as within the inner horizontal surface (47.5 m AHD).
-The height of the proposed development is proposed to be less than 27.4m AD.
+The height of the proposed development will be under the inner horizontal surface, and within the constraints of the line of sight (refer to section 5.2.7).